 One often overlooked aspect of boating with dogs is keeping their claws trimmed.
 When your dog’s claws are in good shape, it helps it maintain good traction on the often-slippery surfaces of boats, kayaks and paddleboards.
 This, in turn, helps it maintain its balance and avoid injuries.
 To further enhance your dog’s grip, you can also use traction mats made specifically for paddleboards, inflatable kayaks and sit-on-top kayaks.
 Some canoers even line the bottom of their craft with a yoga mat or fake lawn mat for added grip.

+Consider your dog’s breed and endurance levelAn in-depth knowledge of your dog is crucial when it comes to boating with it.
+It’s important to take its breed, age, size and endurance level into account when choosing a boat for it.
+Consider whether it will be comfortable sitting on a paddleboard or if a tandem dog kayak with an extra seat would be a better choice.
+Smaller dogs may prefer to be closer to you in the boat, while larger dogs may require more space and flexibility to stand up or lie down comfortably.
 If your dog is new to swimming or being around watercraft, it’s important to evaluate how it typically reacts to new experiences.
 Has it shown ease around water in other settings?
 Will it be able to ignore exciting stimuli that may cause it to want to jump overboard?
 If your dog is anxious, consider how it will handle loud, fast-moving whitewater.
+Overall, knowing your dog’s individual needs and preferences is essential for ensuring a safe and enjoyable boating experience for both you and your furry friend. |

 Ensure your dog is obedient and trained for watersports